-Rumour has it Bradley Walsh may make a cameo as Graham O’Brien alongside John Bishop’s Dan Lewis after both actors were spotted near the filming of the show in 2021.
+Rumour has it Bradley Walsh may make a cameo as Graham O’Brien after he was spotted near the filming of the show in 2021.

-Doctor Who centenary special plot
+Doctor Who Centenary special plot

-Specific plot details for the centenary special have yet to be released by the BBC – however, it’s expected that this episode will wrap up The Division/Timeless Child storyline that’s run throughout Jodie Whittaker’s time in the series, while also bringing back Sacha Dhawan’s master for one final clash.
+Specific plot details for the Centenary special have yet to be released by the BBC – however, it’s expected that this episode will wrap up The Division/Timeless Child storyline that’s run throughout Jodie Whittaker’s time in the series, while also bringing back Sacha Dhawan’s Master for one final clash.